Anafi: History

-During the Russo-Turkish War of 1768–1774, it was held and used as a base by the Russian fleet under Alexey Orlov from 1770 until the war's end.
-During the Greek War of Independence the Anafiots sent "two Caïques of men" to join the struggle.
+During the Russo-Turkish War of 1768–1774, it was held and used as a base by the Russian fleet under Alexei Orlov from 1770 until the war's end.
+During the Greek War of Independence, the Anafiots sent "two Caïques of men" to join the struggle.
 Many men left the island to help in the building of Athens as capital city of Greece, and from then on there was both seasonal and permanent migration, and a migrant community grew up in the city.
 They built houses for themselves on the slopes of the Acropolis rock, in an area still known as Anafiotika (see Caftanzoglou 2000).
 James Theodore Bent visited the island with his wife in the winter of 1880-81 and gives a vivid description of the island.

 The island was used as a place of internal exile for criminals and political dissidents from the 1920s onward.

-Tourism developed after the fall of the military junta in 1974 and the building of an electricity generator and undertaking of harbor works the same year.
-The building of paved roads from the late 1980s onwards not only increased tourism but revived the island's agricultural economy.
-There are numerous publications relating to the island from the mid-1960s (see books and articles by Margaret Kenna) and her photographs of the island and migrant communities over the decades since 1966 have been deposited in the Benaki Museum Photographic Archive (located in Kolonaki Square - Filikis Etaireias 15).
+Tourism developed after the fall of the military junta in 1974 and the installation of an electricity generator and undertaking of harbor works the same year.
+The building of paved roads that begun in the late 1980s not only increased tourism but revived the island's agricultural economy.
+There are numerous publications relating to the island from the mid-1960s (see books and articles by Margaret Kenna) and her photographs of the island and migrant communities over the decades since 1966 have been gifted to the Benaki Museum Photographic Archive (located in Kolonaki Square - Filikis Etaireias 15).

 Geography

-Along with its larger neighbour Santorini, Anafi was not originally counted among the Cyclades by ancient geographers, but among the Sporades.
+Along with its larger neighbour Santorini, Anafi was not originally counted among the Cyclades by ancient geographers but among the Sporades.
 This only changed during the period of Latin rule in the late Middle Ages.